-South Atlantic federally permitted for-hire fishing businesses participating in the dolphin wahoo, coastal migratory pelagics, and snapper grouper fisheries would be expected to be affected by this proposed action.
+Gulf and South Atlantic federally permitted for-hire fishing businesses participating in the CMP and reef fish fisheries would be expected to be affected by this proposed action; however any impacts are expected to be minimal.
 This action is expected to impact the administrative procedures of federally permitted charter for-hire businesses and would require the submission of electronic reports.
 Information on race and ethnicity of federally permitted charter for-hire business owners and their employees is not available; however it is very unlikely that there would be a disproportionately high impact on businesses including members of minority populations, as direct impacts from adopting the new reporting requirements are expected to be minimal.
 Further, it is expected that there would be no impact to low-income populations as owners of these businesses are likely not in poverty.
 As discussed elsewhere in the document (such as in the Effects on the Social Environment section, Chapter 4, and Chapter 5) because the economic and social effects would be expected to be minimal to non-existent in the short-run (charter vessels are currently required to report if selected by the SRD, but to date, have not been selected) and positive in the long-run (more timely harvest reporting supporting improved management decisions), no adverse effects would be expected to accrue to charter vessel customers, or associated businesses and communities.
 Thus, no EJ concerns are expected to arise from this proposed action.